mozilla/global-sprint/_articles/project-requirements.md

 5. **License**
 A license indicates to the world how exactly your project is open-- how the code, content, curriculum, or design of an event can be used, distributed, resused, and remixed by others.
 If you need more info about choosing a license, [refer to this lesson](https://mozilla.github.io/open-leadership-training-series/articles/get-your-project-online/sharing-your-work-in-the-open/).

-6. **Issue Tracker.**
-The issue tracker is a GitHub feature that allows you to describe tasks or chunks of work, or "issues".
-Others can comment on an issue to discuss the work.
-You can assign an issue to a contributor, add tags to add extra information or categories to the work(like "new feature" "help wanted" "good first bug"), and you can link milestone info to an issue to help prioritze work.
-"Open"" issues are work that needs to be done or is underway.
-"Closed" issues are work that's completed.

 ### EXTRA CREDIT: Supercharge your Sprint project!